sheffield-bioinformatics-core/data-formatting/slides.md

 - It is tempting to make the table look cleaner by not repeating some values
 - Fill in all cells!
-    + Problems when sorting
+    + otherwise, problems when sorting
 - Empty cell:
-    + Missing value?
+    + missing value?
-    + Value meant to be repeated multiple times?
+    + value meant to be repeated multiple times?
 - Make sure it’s clear that the data is missing and not unintentionally left blank

 ---